shabpompeiano/edunauts/0_liftoff/0_bits.md

 This example is far more abstracted from natural language, representing specific instructions that directly interact with the computer's hardware.

-Don't worry if you cannot understand the code, I myself am not very fond of this programming language 😄.
+Don't worry if you cannot understand the code, I myself don't get along with the assembly language 🤯!

 <br>